National Dance Day has moved from the last Saturday in July to the third Saturday in September each year.

 The NDD Routine

-This year’s routine was choreographed by Shannon Mather and features the Season 4 winners of World of Dance, MDC 3.
+Stay tuned for this year’s routine!
 Dance is a great way to get moving and stay healthy during these challenging times.
 The routine is meant to be inclusive and accessible for all (dancers and non-dancers of all ages and skill levels) so please translate the routine as necessary and have fun.

 Please Note: Not all choreography is suitable for everyone.
 Check with your doctor before beginning any exercise to avoid/reduce the risk of injury.
 Do not start any dance if your physician or health care provider advises against it.
 If you experience faintness, dizziness, pain or shortness of breath at any time while dancing you should stop immediately.
 Perform any routine at your own risk.
 American Dance Movement will not be responsible or liable for any injury sustained as a result of your participation in any American Dance Movement sponsored routines.